Fannin County License Hearing Guide

 If You Refused Testing

 • Refusal Penalty: Refusing to submit to a breath or blood test carries a harsher penalty.
-The suspension for refusing a test is typically 180 days to 2 years for a first offense.
+The suspension for refusing a test is typically 180 days to 2 years for a first offense, per Texas law.

 • Implied Consent Law in Texas: Texas, like most states, has an implied consent law.
 This means that by driving on Texas roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusal to submit to testing can result in the longer suspension mentioned above, even without a high BAC reading.
+Refusal to submit to testing can lead to a longer license suspension than failing the test.

 The ALR/Administrative Hearing